Ohtani and Lindor leading the way as Dodgers-Mets NLCS shifts to NYC for Game 3 on Wednesday

 With that, New York was right back in the series.

 “I just love getting things started,” Lindor said.
-“I think it’s kind of cool to be able to get a base hit, steal a base, or a home run or double.
-And you just get the crowd and team going.”
+“You just get the crowd and team going.”

+Ohtani also has taken to his leadoff role, which used to be an unusual spot to place such a powerful hitter.

 AP MLB: https://apnews.com/hub/mlb